-Power Minerals has a future vision to discover and develop mineral deposits not only for the benefit of its shareholders but also for the benefit of the local communities in which we operate and on a regional scale for the broader community.
-It is our vision that this benefit will be one of both economical and social prosperity.
-We have a publicly stated primary business objective to “establish equitable and respectful relationships with the traditional owners of tenement areas held by the Company”.
+Power Minerals has a future vision to discover and develop mineral deposits not only for the benefit of our shareholders but also for the benefit of the local communities in which we operate and on a regional scale for the broader community, economically and socially.
+We aim to “establish equitable and respectful relationships with the traditional owners of tenement areas held by the Company”.

-Should we advance to a project development stage it is our vision that this will be done together with and for the social and economic benefit of the local community and other stakeholders.
+Should we advance to a project development stage, this will be together with and for the social and economic benefit of the local community and other stakeholders.

-Power Minerals is committed to engaging with local communities, other stakeholders and the broader community to deliver social benefits.
+We are committed to engaging with local communities, other stakeholders and the broader community to deliver social benefits.
 We have developed a number of initiatives and policies that promote interaction and support for community groups to deliver social benefits .
-It is a policy of Power Minerals to get involved and participate in the communities in which we operate.
+We want to be involved and participate in the communities in which we operate.

 Our commitment to social responsibility also extends to other stakeholders such as pastoralists, employees, contractors and the wider community.
 We have demonstrated this through initiatives such as a scholarship to assist disadvantaged students from remote pastoral leases to attend the University of Adelaide and study geology.
-We also sponsor initiatives to educate the broader community regarding aspects of exploration and mining development such as the cloud chamber at the SA Museum which is designed to increase the understanding of radioactivity amongst the broader community.
+We also sponsor initiatives to educate the broader community regarding aspects of exploration and mining development, such as the cloud chamber at the SA Museum, which helps increase awareness about radioactivity.
 We are also committed to support events that enhance the social fabric of the wider community such as the Adelaide Fringe Festival.